Privacy Policy

 The data selected for research purposes is copied and stored on a separate server environment, which is dedicated to research only, on Kiron’s secure data servers.
 Only certain Kiron’s selected employees are authorised to access this data.

-Forum and the message board (“Channels”) are meant to exchange your experience with other students or with members of the team at Kiron.
+Forum and the Community page (“Channels”) are meant to exchange your experience with other students or with members of the team at Kiron.
 Using the Channels is optional and if you opted to join, Kiron created an account for you.

 Kiron may collect, process and use the content and other personal information Students may provide when accessing and being active on the Channels.
 Such information may include: